react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 :::tip

 Since React Query Builder does not have an official way to determine when values should be treated as dates or date-like strings, we recommend implementing a custom rule processor to handle date rules when exporting to JSONata.
-The example below has no error checking or validation, among other issues, but it can be a good starting point.
+The example below has no error checking or validation (among other issues), but it can be a good starting point.

 ```ts
 const customRuleProcessor: RuleProcessor = (rule, options) => {